Mobilization, Deployment, and SSO

-A Soldier/Family Readiness Group is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.
-Visit our Family Readiness Group (FRG) Center webpage for more information.
+A Soldier and Family Readiness Group is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together provide an avenue of mutual support and assistance and a network of communications among the family members, the chain of command, chain of concern, and community resources.
+Visit our Soldier and Family Readiness Group (SFRG) Center webpage for more information.

 Hours of Operation